stefanos1316/sendMail/README.md

 # Research Questions
-* What are the energy and run-time performance implications of different Machine Learning algorithms?---Here we are trying to investigate the overall performance of different algorithms.
+* What are the energy and run-time performance implications of different Machine Learning algorithms?---Here we are trying to investigate the overall performance of different algorithms to find out which are the most energy- and run-time performance-efficient ones.
-Since we will use different frameworks
 * What are the energy and run-time performance implications of the selected Machine Learning frameworks?---Here we are going to examine two different sub-research questions